Dilip Kumar: Accolades

 Over his career, Kumar received eight Filmfare Awards for Best Actor (with 19 total nominations), the most of any actor (and was also its inaugural recipient), and a Filmfare Lifetime Achievement Award (1993).
 He holds the record for most consecutive Filmfare award for Best Actor wins.
-He also received a Special Recognition Filmfare Award at the 50th Filmfare Awards for being one of the first recipients of Filmfare Awards along with Lata Mangeshkar and Naushad Ali.
+He also received a Special Recognition Filmfare Award at the 50th Filmfare Awards for being one of the first recipients of Filmfare Awards along with Lata Mangeshkar and Naushad Ali. and a cine icon for his enduring legacy at the 70th Filmfare Awards along with Bimal Roy, Nutan and Meena Kumari.

-Kumar was appointed Sheriff of Mumbai (an honorary position) for 1980.
+Kumar was appointed Sheriff of Mumbai (an honorary position) in 1980.
 The Government of India honoured Kumar with the Padma Bhushan in 1991, the Dadasaheb Phalke Award in 1994 and the Padma Vibhushan in 2015.
 The Government of Andhra Pradesh honoured Kumar with NTR National Award in 1997.
 He was honoured with CNN-IBN's Lifetime Achievement Award in 2009.
 The Government of Madhya Pradesh honoured Kumar with Rashtriya Kishore Kumar Samman in 2015.

 The Government of Pakistan conferred Kumar with the Nishan-e-Imtiaz, the highest civilian award in Pakistan, in 1998.
 The ruling political party of Shiv Sena in Maharashtra, India, had objected to this award and questioned Kumar's patriotism.
 However, in 1999, in consultation with the then Prime Minister of India Atal Bihari Vajpayee, Kumar retained the award.
 Vajpayee declared, "There is no doubt about film star Dilip Kumar's patriotism and commitment to the nation."
 Kumar later said in his autobiography that returning it "could have only soured relations further and produced bad vibes between India and Pakistan."
 Many believe this incident prolonged his wait for Bharat Ratna.

-The House of Dilip Kumar in Peshawar, Pakistan, was declared as a national heritage monument in 2014 by the then Pakistani Prime Minister Nawaz Sharif.
+The House of Dilip Kumar in Peshawar, Pakistan, was declared a national heritage monument in 2014 by the then Pakistani Prime Minister Nawaz Sharif.

 Kumar was voted the "Greatest Indian Actor of All Time" in a Rediff Readers poll in 2011.
 He holds the Guinness World Record for having received the most awards by an Indian actor.
 He was honoured by the World Book of Records on his 97th birthday for his "matchless contribution to Indian cinema and promoting social causes".